cfaucher2018/cfaucher2018.github.io/index.md

+# XML 10/19/2018

+This week I learned about XML.
+I also learned about how to use XML in markdown.
+I also learned about how to create a world of coad in XML form.
+I also learned about how to create something useing a lot of different lines of coad.
+I also learned about how to use visual studio coad in XML formate.
+I also learned about how to write coad in a different language.

+---

 # Markdown 10/12/2018

 The things that I have learned this week is how to put a picture in on markdown.
 I also learned how to coade on markdown.
 I also learned that in markdown that one thing can lead to a lot of problems.
 I also learned about how markdown is used.
 I also learned how to inhance something in markdown.
 I also learned how to use codes to make others mad.